 Parts of this line had to be dug essentially by hand to preserve artifacts that were buried beneath the current city.

 These metro stops now serve as mini-museums displaying some of the ancient statuary, gravestones, oil lamps, and vases from the 5th century BC that were found during the dig.

-The most interesting stations to check out are Syntagma and Monastiraki stations.
+The most interesting stations to check out are Syntagma, also home to the tomb of the unknown soldier, and Monastiraki stations.

 Hours: 5:30 am – 12:30 am

 18. Experience the Chatty Coffee Culture

 For me, the best place to experience the coffee culture is the square of Agia Irini.

 It’s a short walk from Monastiraki on a pedestrian street (Aeolou Street).